Overview

 World Expeditions Schools journeys are designed to encourage positive personal development and the learning of life skills, while leaving the communities and environments we travel to, in a better condition than when we arrived.

-The programs are designed to:
+The programs are designed to align with the United Nations SDG's and to:

 • build strong friendships and bonds with their peers, their teachers, and the local people they meet.